Shop with a Cop

 The Shattered Lives of Tomball was developed in 2005, with the first presentation in 2006 at Tomball High School.
 The Tomball Police Department, in conjunction with the Tomball Fire Department, Tomball Independent School District, Concordia Lutheran High School, Tomball Regional Hospital and area businesses, has decided to address the issue on a community wide basis.

-A program, Shattered Lives, is being planned to be presented at Tomball High School this spring.
 The program is presented on a bi annual basis and graphically stresses the consequences of “poor decision making” by having students involved in a scenario regarding their own death.
 The program impresses upon the participants and witnesses that death is very real for persons their age and that they are not immortal.

 Shattered Lives of Tomball, Inc., is a tax exempt 501©(3) corporation and constantly seeks donations to fund each presentation.